-On another hand these mammoth ships operates in high seas and moves across oceans to transport goods and people.
+On another hand, these mammoth ships operate in high seas and move across oceans to transport goods and people.
 They are also used for national security and maritime security; as used by different navy around the world.
-These vessels include Ro-Ro, Cruise, Container, Tanker, Aircraft Carrier etc.
+These vessels include Ro-Ro, Cruise, Container, Tanker, Aircraft Carrier, etc.

 5 ) Capacity

-A boat while have a limited capacity but large variety of cargo options to store, ships simply prefer to have large cargo storage for just one or two type of cargo.
-For example a tanker can only store and transport crude oil or a dry cargo can always carry and store dry minerals or raw materials like; coal, iron ore etc.
+A boat while having a limited capacity but large variety of cargo options to store, ships simply prefer to have large cargo storage for just one or two types of cargo.

 6 ) Design and Construction